Exequiel Beltramone

-Exequiel Dario Beltramone (born 9 February 1999) is an Argentine professional footballer who plays as a winger for Gimnasia Jujuy, on loan from Talleres.
+Exequiel Dario Beltramone (born 9 February 1999) is an Argentine professional footballer who plays as a winger for Nueva Chicago.

 Club career

 Beltramone is a product of Talleres' academy.
 In July 2019, Beltramone was loaned out to Primera B Nacional with Mitre.
 He made his senior debut on 13 October against Deportivo Morón, replacing Diego Auzqui in a 1–1 draw.
 That was his only appearance for them.
 In February 2020, Beltramone left on loan to Racing de Córdoba of Torneo Regional Federal Amateur.
 He appeared three times before the COVID-enforced break.
 On 30 October, back with Talleres, Beltramone made the first-team squad for a Copa de la Liga Profesional win over Newell's Old Boys; he went unused on the bench.

 To end 2020, Beltramone had a one-month loan stint in Torneo Federal A with Sportivo Las Parejas.
 He featured four times, thrice as a starter, for them.
 On 5 February 2021, Beltramone was loaned to Spain's Tercera División with Flat Earth; penning terms until July, with the club not paying a fee or agreeing a purchase option.